orbs-network/orbs-contract-sdk/GAMMA.md

     gamma-cli stop-local
     ```

     > Note: The local blockchain instance is running in-memory.
-The next time you start the instance, all contracts and state will disappear.
+The next time you start the instance, all contracts and state will disappear from memory and you will need to deploy them again.

 &nbsp;